Birdchain/whitepaper-business/README.md

 # Birdchain.
 The app that rewards

-Birdchain is a decentralized app that will help people to make a passive and active income, while offering cheaper and better services to businesses.
-All the features and the demand for them are based on our work experience, insights, and knowledge.

-The first version for commercial consumption will be complete in 6 months.
-After the ICO, it will receive token transfers and will be capable of earning income for the app holder.
-Our contributors can test the version first.
-We will consider their feedback and will improve our app and tune it in line with the recommendation for the perfect launching.

-The first version of the application will hold an interface, enabling communication with friends and family, and a possibility to earn BIRD tokens.
-All methods of token earning via Birdchain app will be based on the volunteering principle.
-App users can personally choose the means and amount of possible earnings.

-We will officially present the app at the Mobile World Congress in Barcelona in 2019.
+There are two main types of A2P messages: transactional (expected) and promotional (unexpected).
+Each type has unique purpose, problems, and motives to be used by businesses.
+Team of Birdchain employs almost 10 years of experience in the market to upgrade these services for businesses.
+At the same time we create oportunity for Birdchain app users to benefit from both types of A2P messages.

+In the sections bellow you will find detailed information about what is A2P messaging market, how it works, what issues delivery of expected and unexpected messages have, and how people will get rewards for using our app.
+Considerable portion of this white paper is focused on technical implementation of the idea of the Birdchain as it is already has been started to develop after reaching softcap.

 # Raising value of the token

+As Birdchain still is in the ICO stage, we would like to point out several reasons how BIRD token could increase its value after the app is fully developed. **Please note**: this is not a financial advice.
+Sole intent of this section is to introduce posible possitive effects on BIRD token value which lies in the fundamentals of our idea.

 Our goal is to create a strong token that would be useful for our contributors and could circulate in the world easily.
-We believe circulation and spread of the token is the key to its value.
-The more people and companies that use our token, the more it would be used, the stronger it will be.
-Here are key points that make BIRD token stand out:
+Here are key points that, in our opinion, makes BIRD token to stand out:
 1. **Low initial cost**.
-During the ICO, the BIRD will be sold at the lowest price to create a higher incentive for contributors.
+During the ICO, the BIRD is sold at the lowest price to create a higher incentive for contributors.
 2. **Token flexibility**.
 When the BIRD value and demand increases, it can be fragmented into 18 decimals to serve market needs.
 3. **Unique currency**.
-Exclusively, BIRD tokens are used for purchasing Birdchain A2P service and rewarding Birdchain app users, ensuring the BIRD token has a real demand.
+Exclusively, BIRD tokens are used for purchasing Birdchain A2P messaging services ensuring the BIRD token has a real demand.
 4. **Favorable viability**.
-To have a sustainable business, it needs only 100 000 app installs.
+To have a sustainable business of delivering expected (transactional) messages, it needs only 100 000 app installs.
 Each phone can sell about 100 SMS per day on a conservative approach.
 5. **High desirability**.
-Providing the possibility of an income to its users, the Birdchain App is highly appealing to the public.
-The more users that install the app, the more SMS flux it creates, meaning a faster BIRD rotation, demand, and appreciation.
+Providing the possibility of an income to its users, the Birdchain app is highly appealing to the public.
+The more users will install the app, the more SMS flux it will create, meaning a faster BIRD rotation, demand, and appreciation.
 6. New features and higher **BIRD circulation**.
-We will drive demand and circulation of BIRDs with new Birdchain features and services.
+We will drive demand and circulation of BIRDs with new Birdchain features and services, which will be developed after launch of the app.
 7. **Embracing the competition**.
-Our A2P SMS service will be appealing to all companies that look for lower SMS price and high-quality service.
+Both of our key features will be appealing to all companies that look for lower price, high-quality service, and new channels to reach their customers.
 8. Detailed **financial forecast**.
-Check it out here: [Finances](#finances)
+Check it out here: [Fund Allocation](#fund-allocation)

 ## GBI - Global Basic Income

-The main goal of Birdchain is to disrupt the A2P SMS market with blockchain technology to make it better, faster, more transparent, and fair-priced.
-However, we believe that, soon it will become obvious that Birdchain is much more than just a (r)evolutionary idea.
+The main goal of Birdchain is to disrupt the A2P messaging market with blockchain technology.
+We aim to make it better, faster, more transparent, and fair-priced.

-Birdchain will be the first (in the history of the world!) non-governmental initiative to create Global Basic Income.
+However, we believe that, soon it can become obvious that Birdchain is much more than just a (r)evolutionary idea.
+Birdchain can become the first (in the history of the world!) non-governmental initiative to create Global Basic Income.

-Depending on a country and market activity, Birdchain app users should be able to earn up to 50 USD per month.
-This means Birdchain could create basic income for its users globally.
+Basically, all it takes for user to start earning BIRD tokens is to install the Birdchain app.
+Depending on a country and market activity, Birdchain app users should be able to earn up to 150 USD per month.
+Even in rich countries such additional income is welcomed as it might cover some monthly expences.
+It might have significantly higher impact in the less developed regions.

 We see this feature as a huge marketing opportunity and a chance to stand out in the global market of messaging apps.
 However, Birdchain guarantees no revenue to Birdchain token holders or Birdchain app users.

 # What is A2P Messaging and Why it is Important?

 An Application To Person (A2P) SMS is sent from an application — typically a web app — to a mobile subscriber.
 There are several types of the most popular A2P SMS:
-* SMS notifications;
+* SMS notifications (transactional);
-* SMS-based two-factor authentications;
+* SMS-based two-factor authentications (transactional);
-* Automatic booking confirmations;
+* Automatic booking confirmations (transactional);
-* One-time passwords;
+* One-time passwords (transactional);
-* Loyalty programs and marketing messages.
+* Loyalty programs and marketing messages (promotional).

 Transactional SMS service is mostly used by social networks and companies to provide services of e-commerce and online retail, travel and transportation, financial services and payments, and gaming.
 Because of their effectiveness, promotional messages are sent by companies operating in almost all markets.